calebmadrigal/calebmadrigal-blog/blog/content/posts/ipython-notebook-vps.md

 ## Create a password hash

-You will need a password to protect you iPython Notebook from other people.
+You will need a password to protect you IPython Notebook from other people.
 So choose a password, and then follow these steps to get the hash of the password (which you will use below).

 On the command-line, run: